Refining Outcomes for Families and their Advisors

 Scroll down to learn more about our story

 The concept of a trusted advisor committed to serving the needs and interests of a group of families can be traced back through the centuries.
 A noble position, this trusted advisor would act as the family's financial office, collaborating with a key family member to provide integrated, tailored solutions for the family's capital, while promoting and preserving the identity and values of the family as a whole.

 Foundational Wealth Advisory (FWA) was established to fill this essential, yet under-recognized, role by providing discerning families with sophisticated, understandable advice across and between generations.
-Likewise, FWA seeks to be a strong force of continuity, reinforcing family legacy across generations for client families.
-And finally, FWA has updated this role by being purposefully inclusive of both spouses, rather than relying on one key family member.
+We seek to be a strong force of continuity for the family, collaborating with the patriarch and matriarch to reinforce family legacy across the rising generations.

-We understand the ongoing challenges today's family faces in dealing with an array of attorneys, accountants, insurers, etc across a plethora of legal and/or corporate structures.
+FWA understands the ongoing challenges today's family faces in dealing with an array of attorneys, accountants, insurers, et al across a plethora of legal and/or corporate structures.
 Managing, coordinating, and integrating these complex relationships for the benefit of the family is not easy and often times is overwhelming.
-We can help.
+FWA can help.